 In the state of Georgia, you have the right to represent yourself in your workers’ compensation matters.
 However, by hiring a workers’ compensation attorney such as Seth Bader in Atlanta.

-The Bader Law Firm can help you make the most out of your workers’ compensation claim by making sure you have the correct evidence, and that Georgia law and the State Board of Workers’ Compensation rules and regulations are adhered to.
+The Bader Scott Injury Lawyers can help you make the most out of your workers’ compensation claim by making sure you have the correct evidence, and that Georgia law and the State Board of Workers’ Compensation rules and regulations are adhered to.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.